Intrauterine contraception (IUD)

 Intrauterine device options

 A hormonal IUD is a small flexible plastic device that is inserted into the uterus.
 It prevents pregnancy by gradually releasing a progestogen hormone directly into the uterus, which thickens the mucus at the cervix so that sperm cannot get through to meet an egg.

-By delivering small amount of progestogen directly to the uterus, it changes the lining of the womb, preventing an egg from implanting.
+By delivering a small amount of progestogen directly to the uterus, it changes the lining of the womb, preventing an egg from implanting.